aedart/model/README.md

 composer require aedart/model @todo...
 ```

 This package uses [composer](https://getcomposer.org/).
-If you do not know what that is or how it works, I recommend that you read a little about, before attempting to use this package.
+If you do not know what that is or how it works, we recommend that you read a little about, before attempting to use this package.

 ## Quick start ##

-The first thing that I recommend you to do is to design your desired component’s interface.
+The first thing that we recommend you to do is to design your desired component’s interface.
 In below stated example, we will design an interface for a very simple person;

 ### Person interface ###